-Four others were wounded in citywide gun violence Thursday.
+Eight others were wounded in shootings in Chicago Thursday.

-Two people were killed and at least eight others were wounded Wednesday in shootings across Chicago.
+Two people were killed and eight others were wounded in shootings across Chicago Wednesday.

 A wind chill advisory is in effect for the Chicago area from 11 p.m.
 Thursday until 10 a.m.
 Friday, the weather service said.

 A City Council subcommittee that was formed almost three years ago to explore how to make amends to the descendants of enslaved people has only met twice.
 “It’s smoke and mirrors,” state Rep. Kam Buckner said at a candidate forum on the issue.

 10-acre youth sports complex, community center opens on West Side: ‘It’ll be valuable to have kids from all different neighborhoods under one roof’